DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Results

 We next investigated whether learned attention patterns reflect meaningful chemical and biological organization.
-Figure~\ref{fig:performance}c illustrates the relationship between chemical substructure similarity and attention pattern alignment, revealing a distinct separation between ``structure--driven'' compounds and those with more diffuse, context--dependent attention.
-This distinction is strongly correlated with structural properties; as shown in Figure~\ref{fig:performance}d, drugs with high substructure–attention alignment exhibit significantly higher BertzCT Complexity Indices.
+Figure~\ref{fig:performance}c illustrates the relationship between chemical substructure similarity and attention pattern alignment, revealing a distinct separation between ``structure-driven'' compounds and those with more diffuse, context-dependent attention.
+This distinction is strongly correlated with structural properties; as shown in Figure~\ref{fig:performance}d, drugs with high substructure-attention alignment exhibit significantly lower BertzCT complexity indices.
 These differences translate into divergent sensitivity patterns across sensitive cell lines, as captured in the predicted $\ln(IC_{50})$ heatmap (Figure~\ref{fig:performance}e).
-The complete list of drugs stratified by substructure–attention alignment is summarized in Table~\ref{stab:drug_alignment_list}.
+The complete list of drugs stratified by substructure-attention alignment is summarized in Table~\ref{stab:drug_alignment_list}.

-Finally, we investigated the global organization of biological contexts encoded by the model.
-Consensus clustering of cell--line attention patterns across all drugs reveals a block--diagonal structure corresponding to major tissue lineages (Figure~\ref{fig:performance}f).
-This organization is further supported by UMAP visualization based on attention--derived similarity, where cell lines cluster according to tissue annotations despite the absence of explicit tissue labels during training (Figure~\ref{fig:performance}g).
-Collectively, these results indicate that DiSPA not only improves predictive accuracy on the primary benchmark but also learns structured, biologically coherent representations of drug–cell line interactions that generalize across datasets.
+Finally, we investigated the global organization of biological context encoded by the model.
+Consensus clustering of cell line attention patterns across all drugs reveals a block-diagonal structure corresponding to major tissue lineages (Figure~\ref{fig:performance}f).
+This organization is further supported by UMAP visualization based on attention-derived similarity, where cell lines cluster according to tissue annotations despite the absence of explicit tissue labels during training (Figure~\ref{fig:performance}g).
+Collectively, these results indicate that DiSPA not only improves predictive accuracy on the primary benchmark but also learns structured, biologically coherent representations of drug-cell line interactions that generalize across datasets.